-What The Heck Is Ellagic Acid?
+What Is Ellagic Acid?

 Ellagic acid has antioxidant, anti-inflammatory and skin-lightening properties that help repair sun damage:

 Elaggic Acid keeps your skin younger and wrinkles at bay in another way.
 A 2010 study shows that ellagic acid prevents inflammation and collagen breakdown, two of the main causes of wrinkles.

 In case you’re wondering, it works in two ways.
 First off, ellagic acid blocks the production of MMP (matrix metalloproteinase enzymes), enzymes that break down collagen.
 Block them and your collagen won’t degrade as fast.

 While it’s at it, ellagic acid also reduces ICAM, a molecule that causes inflammation.
 Inflammation is responsible for premature wrinkles, dark spots, acne, rosacea… Any skin woe basically.
 The catch?
 The study was done on rats.
 Not the same as human skin.
 Still, it shows promise.

-2. Ellagic Acid Helps Reduce Dark Spots
+3. Ellagic Acid Helps Reduce Dark Spots

 Even more impressive, ellagic acid can lighten dark spots.
 You don’t even need that much of it.
 0.5% will do the job!
 Really.